Resolute Forest Products lawsuits (re alleged racketeering & defamation by environmental organizations, USA)

 SLAPP stands for “Strategic Lawsuit Against Public Participation.”...The purpose of a SLAPP is to censor, intimidate, and silence critics by burdening them with legal claims...

 2. Why is ETP using a SLAPP?

 ...ETP is suing Greenpeace for at least USD $900million.
 The corporation’s hope is that the prospect of having to pay this...will intimidate Greenpeace and others into silence...

 ...[T]he use of this...tactic by corporations is on the rise...The SLAPP suit is designed to send a loud message so that any activist...that takes on giant corporations will have to think twice before standing up for what they believe in...

 ...ETP is using the Racketeering Influenced and Corrupt Organizations Act (RICO)...ETP claims that Greenpeace led a corrupt environmentalist enterprise that “cynically planted radical, violent eco-terrorists on the ground amongst the protesters, and directly funded their operations” – a baseless attempt to mislabel legal advocacy as criminal conduct...

-- Related stories: Energy Transfer lawsuit (re Dakota Access Pipeline, USA) Resolute Forest Products Lawsuits (re alleged racketeering and defamation by environmental organisations, USA)
+- Related stories: Energy Transfer lawsuit (re Dakota Access Pipeline, USA) Resolute Forest Products lawsuits (re alleged racketeering & defamation by environmental organizations, USA)

 - Related in-depth areas: Latest Legal News Latest news on human rights defenders USA: Human rights concerns regarding Dakota Access Pipeline